dionjoshualobo/SchizoChatPlus/README.md

 - npm (comes with Node.js)
 - Git
 - Optional: System-level build tools for compiled dependencies (e.g., `build-essential` on Linux)

 ---

+## MongoDB Setup

+MongoDB is required as the database for this project.
+It is used to store user data, messages, and other application-related information.
+To set up MongoDB:

+1. **Install MongoDB**:
+   - Follow the official MongoDB installation guide for your operating system: https://www.mongodb.com/docs/manual/installation/

+2. **Start the MongoDB Service**:
+   - Ensure the MongoDB service is running locally on your machine.
+By default, it listens on `mongodb://localhost:27017`.

+3. **Configure the Connection**:
+   - Update the `MONGO_URI` in the `.env` file located in the `backend` directory to point to your MongoDB instance.
+For example:

+     ```env
+     MONGO_URI=mongodb://localhost:27017/schizochatplus
+     ```

+4. **Create the Database**:
+   - MongoDB will automatically create the database when the application starts and data is inserted.

+---